Installing blown insulation to cold roofs in the workplace

 Prior knowledge that will help with this topic

-• **Health and Safety in Construction:** Knowledge of fundamental health and safety regulations and practices relevant to a construction site, including working at height, manual handling, and COSHH.
+• Knowledge of health and safety practices on construction sites, including working at height and handling materials.

 Key Terminology